 It is recommended that you bring any medical history related to your type of exam.
 For example, you are encouraged to bring any immunization records, recent blood tests, or TB test results related to your appointment exam.
 Please review the Employee Screening section of this site for specific items for each physical exam type

 If you are paying for your appointment, then bring the appropriate payment amount in either cash or available in a debit or credit card.
 We do not accept any bills larger than $20.
 We will not accept $50 or $100 bills.

 Does a patient need to fast before an appointment?

 Unless instructed otherwise, patients do not need to fast before an appointment.
-If you are unsure, they can always contact us at 424.
-292. 3260.
+If you are unsure, they can always contact us the appropriate clinic.

 Is patient information shared with an employer?

 How does my company start working with Agile?